-Postnatal women and older women should start with larger, lightweight kegel exercisers like the Tracey Cox Supersex Toner Balls (£18.99).
+Postnatal women and older women should start with larger, lightweight kegel exercisers like the Lovehoney Main Squeeze Single Kegel Ball (£6.00).

-Younger women and those who have not had children should start with heavier kegel exercisers like the Lelo Luna Pleasure Bead System (£28.99).
+Younger women and those who have not had children should start with heavier kegel exercisers like the Lovehoney Main Squeeze Double Kegel Balls (£16.99).

 Wearing kegel exercisers also has a pleasurable side effect.
 They house free-roaming weights that career around inside the balls, causing your vaginal muscles to contract around the exerciser.
 A sexy side effect is rumbly and spontaneous G-spot stimulation that feels especially fantastic if you happen to be wearing an exerciser on the morning commute.

 Commonly misspelled as Ben Wah balls and also known as jiggle balls by the new generation of fans, these are more like a sex toy than a sexual health tool.

 There are two types of Ben Wa balls - those with weights that roll around inside (like Chinese stress balls you play with), and those that are solid.
 They also come in a wide range of sizes with some being small enough to wear during penetration.